s1r0n/lightning-path/myths-and-symbols/allegories/2-allegory-of-the-bucket.md

 * Toxic conditions of some sort (exploitation, oppression, suppression, indoctrination, etc.) imposed
 * Real life consequences of these conditions (no happy ending here)

-Sosteric, M. (2003). _Allegory of the Blindfold_. https://repo.lightningpath.org/myths-and-symbols/allegories/2-allegory-of-the-bucket.html
+**Cite: **Sosteric, M. (2003). _Allegory of the Blindfold_. https://repo.lightningpath.org/myths-and-symbols/allegories/2-allegory-of-the-bucket.html

 ## Allegory of the Buckets